 The Church was Built in 1838 and currently serves the Parish.

 Sissinghurst is a small village in the Weald of Kent.
-Originally called Mylkehouse Street, Sissinghurst changed it's name in the 1850s, possibly to avoid association with the smuggling and cockfighting activities of the Hawkhurst Gang.
+Originally called Milkhouse Street, Sissinghurst changed it's name in 1851, possibly to avoid association with the smuggling and cockfighting activities of the Hawkhurst Gang.
 Sissinghurst lies in the Royal Borough of Tunbridge Wells with Cranbrook just 2 miles to the South West.

 Parking - The Milk House (public house) Car Park can be used for Sunday Morning Services.